 Which plant goes where?

-This is a question we hear a lot at The Little Botanical.
-Along with, “I always kill plants” and “how do I keep it alive”.
+‘Which plant goes where?’ is a question we hear a lot at The Little Botanical.
+(Along with, “I always kill plants” and “how do I keep it alive?”).

 So we thought it would be a good idea to try and answer some of these concerns you all have!